Crow Business

 Coffee and the comforts of home are calling

-Suddenly there’s a thrumming sound and a change of pressure
+There’s a thrumming sound and a change of pressure

 Air is displaced from beneath beating wings

-Spirals skywards in an inky shape- shifting vortex
+Spiralling skywards in an inky shape- shifting vortex

-Towards the roost
+Towards the safety of the roost

 © SEH